 At age 34, I still have so much to learn about those that came before me and that’s what I appreciate about Black History Month.
 I learn about black poets, writers and activists all throughout the year.
 But especially during this month, there is more of an intellectual curiosity from the public to learn about our history, with much of that information accelerated mostly through social media platforms.

 Courageous leaders from the past are acknowledged, as they should be, but the systems that have suppressed us remain unchanged during this month and always.
-I hope to be less cynical about this one day and I hope real systematic change does happen for us.
+I have hope real systematic change will happen for us one day.
 Until then, this month is like every other.